If you really liked it, you’d put a ring [light] on it!

 However, what we lose in size get made up for in being lighter weight.
 For working in closer, tighter quarters, its smaller size also becomes advantageous.

 The 14 inch Neewer uses a Daylight balanced fluorescent bulb with a 50 watt output.
 It does not have any dimming capability.
 This equates to lower power and perhaps less usefulness compared to our earlier tested ring lights.
 If those others weren’t around, though, we would be very contented with this light.
+If you want to learn more about the best lighting for makeup application, you can view our guide here.

 This ring light is AC powered, and the power supply stayed at an expected temperature.
 Warm to the touch, but not hot enough to be worrisome.
 Light output was beautiful, as expected, and stayed consistent through over an hour of use.
 If your budget isn’t very large, and you don’t need the extra size or features, this remains one of the best ring lights for your money.